fardinnazirshah-ui/webprojects/readme.md

 ---

 ## Why I Built It
-I’ve been in the shoes of a JEE aspirant: making spreadsheets, combing forums, guessing cutoffs, stressing.
+I’ve been in the shoes of a JEE aspirant—making spreadsheets, combing forums, guessing cutoffs, stressing.
 I realised a lot of students go through the same worry-cycle.
 During the CS50 course from Harvard I learned how to build tools that matter.
 So this project is me combining the student stress I knew with the knowledge I gained.

 ---

 ## Design & Vibe
 Intentionally simple, functional, and easy on the eyes.
 Reminds me of the 2010s webpage era.
-Although I think that it can be better designed using bootstrap and templates, I love the antique vibe of the design(also I am just not that interested in design and aesthetics as I naturally suck at it)
+Although I think that it can be better designed using bootstrap and templates, I love the antique vibe of the design(also I am just not that interested in design and aesthetics as I naturally suck at them)

 ---